monojit18/AKS-Arc/README-DataController.md

 > [!NOTE]
 >
 > Although we have deployed all applications and services onto the AKS cluster, the major services for Data Controller extension are all **NodePort** and services for the applications are all **Cluster IP**; hence we would need an **Ingress Controller** which will be public facing Load Balancer and with a **Public IP**.
-This Ingress Controller along with **K8s Ingress** routing will send traffic to appropriate backend services - for *Application services* as well as for *Data Controller extension services*
+This Ingress Controller along with **K8s Ingress** routing will send traffic to appropriate backend services - for *Application services* as well as for *Data Controller extension services*.

 #### Deploy Nginx Ingress Controller